-On receipt, the MIME reader converts only selected portions of a pure MIME message to a Message object.
-In order for the MIME message to be round-tripped using the above scenario, a structure is needed that stores unconverted MIME parts in a way that minimizes changes to the original MIME content.<201> The structure used in this algorithm is the PidTagMimeSkeleton property ([MS-OXCMSG] section 2.2.1.28), specified in section 2.4.1, which is generated by the MIME reader during the MIME analysis process.<202>
+A fixed number of the headers (2) allowed in a valid MIME message are mapped to properties of a Message object, as specified in section 2.2.
+The rest are saved in their raw, unconverted format to facilitate round-tripping<202>.
+The structure used in this algorithm for preserving unconverted MIME headers (2) is the PidTagMimeSkeleton property ([MS-OXCMSG] section 2.2.1.28), as specified in section 2.4.1, which is generated by the MIME reader during the MIME analysis process.<203>